apaz-cli/daisho/Steps.md

 	* Create an Arena to allocate nodes and associated information on.
 	* Call the initial parsing rule, parse_CompilationUnit().
 		* This calls other recursively decendng rules in sequence.
-		* Each parsing rule carefully manage the parser's state.
+		* Each parsing rule carefully manages the parser's state.
 			* Each parsing rule pushes itself onto the parser's "call stack" (a stack of rule names being parsed, which is the recursive state of the parser), and pops when finished.
 This is useful for debugging.
 			* Fragments are parsing rules which should not create an AST in the finished product, and therefore